COUNSELING MASTERS PROGRAM

 Communities.
 Schools.
 Life.

-WVU offers students a comprehensive program that prepares counseling practitioners in community counseling and school counseling.
+WVU offers students a comprehensive program that prepares counseling practitioners in clinical mental health counseling and school counseling.
 We emphasize listening and relationship skills, techniques, theories, and the art of helping.
 Courses are designed to train graduates to be counselors in agencies, schools, correctional facilities, treatment centers, and private practice.
 We offer a wide variety of courses to prepare graduates for the range of clients they may see when working while allowing graduates to feel proficient in both individual and group counseling.

 Our students come from West Virginia, surrounding states, and all parts of the country.
 Faculty members have varied backgrounds and some have written texts used nationally.
 Each faculty member has his or her view of counseling, exposing students to a wide variety of opinions and theories.

 Our program is the only counselor-education program in West Virginia accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
-Some students pursue doctoral study at WVU or other universities.

 The counselor education program at West Virginia University forwards the land grant mission of the University in a rural state by providing a strong practitioner training program focused on the unique needs of the Appalachian region and other diverse communities.
 We are committed to preparing entry-level community mental health and school counselors to work competently and ethically within a pluralistic society.
 Our central organizing approach to counseling rests in the understanding of the human development needs of individuals, couples, families, and groups across the lifespan.